nbogie/microbit-sample-player/README.md

 # microbit-sample-player

-simple demo to play audio samples on the microbit
+simple experimental demo to play audio samples on the microbit